Standards for Microbiology Investigations Steering Committee

 Standards unit development process (PDF, 213KB, 20 pages)

 The committee encourages members of the public to get involved in the development of UK standards for microbiology investigations.
-If you want to know how to be involved see the SMI consultation pages.
+If you want to know how to be involved see the UK SMI consultation pages.

 Steering committee membership